nromanen/devops_2025/kateryna_kravchuk/task_04/task_04.md

 #### <span style="color: green"> Better solution </span>

-> It is a better solution, but it couldn't been handled properly by check algorithms on Moodle site (because of `exit`)
+> It is a better solution, but it couldn't be handled properly by check algorithms on the Moodle site (because of `exit`)

 ```bash
 #!/usr/bin/env bash